Understanding Form DD-214

 A DD-214 is also used as proof of service when seeking employment with federal agencies and some civilian occupations.
 If you start your own business, you’ll need a DD-214 to certify a veteran-owned business.
 The DD-214 also serves as an ID for veteran discount programs.

-When a veteran passes away, immediate family members will need the DD-214 for funeral and burial benefits.
-There may also be VA survivor benefits and VA dependent benefits available to the deceased veteran’s family.
-The DD-214 Form is needed, along with a marriage and birth certificate to apply for these benefits.
+When a veteran dies, immediate family members will need the DD-214 for funeral and burial benefits.
+VA survivor and dependent benefits may also be available to the deceased veteran’s family.
+To apply, you’ll need the DD-214 Form along with a marriage and birth certificate.

 Understanding the Importance of Form DD-214